Nitrosamine: History and occurrence

 In 1956, two British scientists, John Barnes and Peter Magee, reported that a simple member of the large class of N-nitrosamines, dimethylnitrosamine, produced liver tumours in rats.
 Subsequent studies showed that approximately 90% of the 300 nitrosamines tested were carcinogenic in a wide variety of animals.

 Tobacco exposure

 A common way ordinary consumers are exposed to nitrosamines is through tobacco use and cigarette smoke.
 Tobacco-specific nitrosamines also can be found in American dip snuff, chewing tobacco, and to a much lesser degree, snus (127.9 ppm for American dip snuff compared to 2.8 ppm in Swedish snuff or snus).

 Dietary exposure

-Nitrosamines are produced by the reaction of nitrites and secondary amines.
-Nitrites are used as food preservatives, e.g. cured meats.
-Secondary amines arise by the degradation of proteins (food).

-Nitrite and nitrosamine intake are associated with risk of gastric cancer and oesophageal cancer.

-Adverse reaction with dimethylamine

-During the 1970s, an elevated frequency of liver cancer was found in Norwegian farm animals after the farm animals had been fed on herring meal that was preserved using sodium nitrite.
-The sodium nitrite had reacted with dimethylamine in the fish and produced dimethylnitrosamine, which was determined to be carcinogenic during the studies of the 1950s.

-Opposing reactions with ascorbic acid

-Endogenous nitrosamine formation can be affected by ascorbic acid, either inhibiting its formation or increasing its formation, depending upon whether ascorbic acid is consumed in conjunction with it as opposed to the effect being reversed by factors related to dietary fat consumed at the same time.

-In the case of formation of carcinogenic nitrosamines in the stomach from dietary nitrite (used as a processed meat preservative), ascorbic acid markedly decreases nitrosamine formation in the absence of fat in the meal, through inhibition.
-However, when 10% of the meal is fat, the effect is reversed, such that ascorbic acid then markedly increases nitrosamine formation.
-A yeast study has shown that N-nitrosamines can perturb amino acid metabolism and mitochondrial function.
+Medication impurities

+There have been recalls for various medications due to the presence of nitrosamine impurities.
+There have been recalls for angiotensin II receptor blockers, ranitidine, valsartan, duloxetine, and others.

+The US Food and Drug Administration published guidance about the control of nitrosamine impurities in medicines.
+Health Canada published guidance about nitrosamine impurities in medications and a list of established acceptable intake limits of nitrosamine impurities in medications.